 Back Pain is a Common Problem in Adults

 Multiple large studies have looked at the effects of early physical therapy on low back pain with impressive results.
 One of them was done in 2006 in Seattle by Virginia Mason Health Center.
 They teamed up with Aetna and Starbucks to send workers with back pain to see both a physical therapist and physician for their first treatment.
-Use of MRI dropped by 1/3, people got better faster, missed less work and were more satisfied with their care.
-The cost savings was so great, that Virgina Mason was losing money on treating back pain and Aetna ended up paying them more for PT treatments because Aetna was saving so much money.
+The use of MRI dropped by 1/3, people got better faster, missed less work, and were more satisfied with their care.
+The cost savings were so great, that Virginia Mason was losing money on treating back pain and Aetna ended up paying them more for PT treatments because Aetna was saving so much money.

 Intel ran a similar program with their employees, getting people with back pain to a McHenry physical therapy clinic within 48 hours.
 Previously it took about 19 days for people to get to a physical therapist.
 With the earlier access, patients completed their care in 21 days, compared with 52 days previously and costs dropped between 10 and 30%.
 Intel also found more satisfaction with care and a faster return to work.